courtajimenez/courtajimenez.github.io/about.md

+---
 layout: page
 title: "about"
 permalink: https://courtneyannjimenez.github.io/about

-graduate student at dartmouth social neuroscience lab
+---

+Current graduate student in the Dartmouth Social Neuroscience Lab.